martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 does not relax this requirement; if a peer provided no identity binding, a zero-length extension MUST be present to be considered valid.

+Implementations written prior to the definition of the extensions in this document will not support this extension for some time.
+A peer that receives an identity binding but does not receive an `external_id_hash` extension MAY accept a TLS connection rather than fail a connection where the extension is absent.

 An `external_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.

-A peer that receives an identity binding, but does not receive an `external_id_hash` extension MAY choose to generate a fatal illegal_parameter alert, though it is expected that implementations written prior to the definition of the extensions in this document will not support both for some time.

 In TLS 1.3, the `external_id_hash` extension MUST be sent in the EncryptedExtensions message.